This Handy Device Keeps You Informed During an Emergency—Even Without Power

 • Weight 7.45 ounces

-Sometimes a small, inexpensive option that really works is the best choice.
-Those shopping for the cheapest, smallest, and lightest weather radio possible may want to consider the Esky portable emergency weather radio.
-It measures 5.25 inches long by 2.5 inches high by 2 inches deep and weighs just 7.45 ounces, making it a good option for commuters.
+For some folks, a small, inexpensive option that really works may be the best choice.
+Those shopping for a small, lightweight, and affordable unit may want to consider the Esky portable emergency weather radio.
+It measures 5.3 inches long by 2.5 inches high by 2 inches deep and weighs just 7.45 ounces, making it a good option for commuters.
 Although this little device doesn’t offer many extras, it picks up nearby AM, FM, and NOAA weather stations, and, having recently been upgraded, it now includes a 2,000mAh battery that can boost a cell phone for a quick emergency call if needed.

 Although this radio is small and relatively spartan, it does include the emergency features we find most important.
-Standard and micro USB ports facilitate charging of other devices and AC charging of the onboard battery.
+Standard and micro USB ports facilitate the charging of other devices and AC charging of the onboard battery.
 The battery can also be charged with the hand crank or via the small solar panel.
 The three-LED flashlight offers basic on/off functionality.
 A telescoping antenna helps ensure the best possible reception of FM and NOAA signals, while an internal antenna receives AM frequencies.
-Since we tested this product, Esky has upgraded the battery to 2,000mAh (compared to the 1,000mAh that we used), so we have linked to those here, as the 1,000mAh model is no longer available.
-We look forward to testing this upgraded version soon.

-The only problem with the unit’s small size was that the analog display was not easy to read or super accurate when it came to finding a known frequency/station visually.
-When we were close to the known station, we sometimes had to slow down and move the dial back and forth a few times to home in on it.
+The only problem with the unit’s small size was that the analog display was not easy to read or super accurate when it came to finding a known frequency/station.
+When we were close to the known station, we sometimes had to slow down and move the dial back and forth a few times to zero in on it.

 Best Digital Tuning